-Scrivener is one of the most popular writing apps available, but it’s far from being your only option.
-If you’re looking for a program that will help you organize your writing projects, increase your output, and improve your skills, then read on, as this article will suggest 35 alternatives to Scrivener.
+Scrivener is one of the most popular word processor and document managers available, but it’s far from being your only option.
+If you’re looking for an app that helps you organize your writing projects, increase your output, and improve your writing skills, then read on.
+This article will suggest 35 alternatives to Scrivener.

 What is Scrivener?

 Scrivener is a word processor and project management application used by writers of novels, non-fiction books, screenplays, and other long-form projects.
 It’s designed for distraction-free and organized productivity.
 As well as your main manuscript, it enables you to write outlines, research notes, and index cards, and keep all of these elements combined in one app.

 Why look for alternatives to Scrivener